djipco/luminoctopus/README.md

 * Any Micro-USB B cable
 * Any RJ-45 Ethernet Cable (cut in two and expose the 4 internal wire pairs)

+The PJRC team has put together a [page](https://www.pjrc.com/store/octo28_adaptor.html) with detailed assembly and wiring information.

 You can also 3D-print this nice case with removable cover:

 * coming soon...